Coarctation of the Aorta (COA) in Children

 When should I call my child's healthcare provider?Call your child's healthcare provider right away if you notice changes in your child's normal symptoms.
 For example, your child might have more trouble breathing or is less able to eat.

-- Coarctation of the aorta is a congenital heart defect.
+- COA is a congenital heart defect.
 It means the aorta is narrower than it should be.

 - Symptoms can vary from mild to more severe.
 They may include trouble breathing, poor weight gain, poor feeding, and pale skin.

-- Coarctation of the aorta can be fixed by cardiac catheterization or surgery.
+- COA can be fixed by cardiac catheterization or surgery.

 - After surgery, most children live healthy lives.